matthew1809/Twilio-moltin/README.md

 When a moltin order is created, the webhook will fire to this app, which will grab the payload, go get the associated order and customer, and send the customer and sms with their order details.

+If no customer is associated with the order, it will simply log "no customer associated with this order".

 ![](https://media.giphy.com/media/3o7TKy1qgGdbbMalcQ/giphy.gif)